Abdul Taib Mahmud: Early life and education

-Taib Mahmud was born on 21 May 1936 at Kampung Sungei Merbau, Miri, Sarawak.
-He is the eldest child of Mahmud bin Haji Abang Yahya (father) and Hajjah Hamidah binti Yakub (mother).
-Taib has nine siblings namely Ibrahim, Onn, Mohammad Ali, Mohammad Arip, Mohammad Tufail, Aisah Zainab, Roziah, Faridah Hanon and Zaleha.
+Taib Mahmud was born at Kampung Sungei Merbau, Miri, Sarawak, on 21 May 1936.
+He was the eldest child of Mahmud bin Haji Abang Yahya (father) and Hajjah Hamidah binti Yakub (mother).
+Taib had nine siblings namely Ibrahim, Onn, Mohammad Ali, Mohammad Arip, Mohammad Tufail, Aisah Zainab, Roziah, Faridah Hanon and Zaleha.
 Taib's father was a descendant of Pehin Datu Yahya Setia Raja, where the latter was an aristocrat that was linked to the Royal Court of Brunei.
 However, Taib had an impoverished life because his father worked as a carpenter for Shell Oil Company.
-Taib's uncle, Abdul Rahman Ya'kub raised Taib since he was a boy.
+Taib's uncle, Abdul Rahman Ya'kub raised Taib from the time when he was a boy.

 Taib was five years old when the Japanese army landed in Miri in 1941.
 Taib's father, considering his family's safety from Japanese occupation, decided to move his family to his ancestral village in Mukah.
 After the war ended, the family returned to Miri.
 Taib undertook his early schooling at Andi Malay School and later St Joseph's Primary School in Miri.
 Taib later won a Shell scholarship to study at St. Joseph's Secondary School in Kuching with the help of his uncle, Abdul Rahman who was also a Probationary Native Officer in Miri.
 There, Taib met George Chan Hong Nam who would later become the deputy chief minister of Sarawak and Bujang bin Mohammed Nor who would later become Sarawak state secretary under the Taib's chieftainship.

 After school, Taib Mahmud planned to become a doctor but he was persuaded by Abdul Rahman to take up law.
 According to Taib:

 In 1958, his excellent performance in the Higher School Certificate (HSC) examination earned him a Colombo Plan scholarship, allowing Taib to further his studies at the University of Adelaide in South Australia.
 He graduated with Bachelor of Laws degree from the university in 1960.
-After graduation, he was appointed as an associate to Justice Sir Herbert Mayo of the Supreme Court of South Australia.
+After graduation, he was appointed an associate to Justice Sir Herbert Mayo of the Supreme Court of South Australia.
 After the demise of his father, Taib took up the responsibility to look after his siblings and to discipline his siblings in studies and in looking after the household.
 Taib Mahmud pursued his postgraduate studies at Harvard International Summer Course in 1964.